PDC-support/arrhenius-benchmarks/BERT/README.md

 ### Obtaining benchmark results

 Log files are generated during the training process.
-Ensure that key metrics like training loss, throughput and validation accuracy are captured.
+Ensure that key metrics like training loss, throughput, and validation accuracy are captured.
+These log files should be submitted together with the benchmark report for full transparency and verification.

 To account for the substantial variance in ML training times, final results are obtained by measuring the benchmark a benchmark-specific number of times, discarding the lowest and highest results, and averaging the remaining results.